FrankCCCCC/math_new/statistical_computing/final/readme.md

 where $\phi$ is an embedding function projecting the data points to a high dimensional space.

 However, it's very hard to solve because we need to optimize $N$ variables.
+As a result, J. Platt proposed SMO to solve this problem efficiently.

-### Notation
+### 2.1 Notation

 We denote the target function as $\mathcal{L}_d(\alpha, C)$